Jack Bycroft

 Jack Thomas Bycroft (born 21 September 2001) is an English professional footballer who plays as a goalkeeper for club Exeter City.

 Club career

 Born in Salisbury, Bycroft began his career at Southampton, turning professional in 2018.
 He spent loan spells with non-league clubs Weymouth, Dorchester Town, Taunton Town, Aldershot Town, and Oxford City.

 In January 2024 he signed for Swindon Town.
 He was offered a new contract by Swindon at the end of the 2024–25 season.

-In July 2025 he signed for Exeter City on a 2 year deal.
+Exeter City

+In July 2025 he signed for Exeter City on a 2-year deal.
+Having been second-choice goalkeeper for the majority of the 2025–26 season, a season-ending injury to Joe Whitworth in March 2026 saw him promoted to first-choice.
+On 18 April 2026, he scored a 96th minute equaliser in a 3–3 draw with Stockport County to earn the Grecians a vital point in their fight against relegation.

 International career

 Bycroft has played for England U19s, appearing as a substitute in a friendly against France in October 2019.